drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### Design of Compounds with a Cis Conformation

-The aromatic phenyl was replaced by a pyridine, for all possible positions of the nitrogen atom (ortho, meta, para).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/design-compounds-cis-conformation-e9fffd4b'><i class='fa fa-play' aria-hidden='true'></i></button>The aromatic phenyl was replaced by a pyridine, for all possible positions of the nitrogen atom (ortho, meta, para).
 The increased activity observed only for the 2-pyridyl isomer was interpreted as due to the increased population of the cis conformation (favored by an internal hydrogen bond).
 *[isomer]: Isomers are compounds with the same chemical formula but different 2D-structures